haydarmiezanie/DailytipsScraper/README.md

 # Red Me

-DailyTips scraping is scraper that aims data from DailyTips Article to xlsx
+DailyTips scraping is scraper that aims data from DailyTips Article to xlsx, this scraper works in 17 sec.

 ## Deployment